AdobeDocs/campaign-web.it-IT/help/v8/get-started/user-interface.md

 Come in tutte le schermate di elenchi, puoi configurare le colonne per visualizzare le informazioni che ti servono.
 Consulta questa [sezione](#list-screens).

-Per ulteriori informazioni sulla funzione Explorer di Campaign, consulta questa [documentazione](https://experienceleague.adobe.com/docs/campaign/campaign-v8/new/ac-ui/campaign-ui.html?lang=it#ac-explorer-ui){target="_blank"}.
+Per ulteriori informazioni su Esplora campagne, consulta questa [Documentazione di Campaign v8 (console)](https://experienceleague.adobe.com/docs/campaign/campaign-v8/new/campaign-ui.html?lang=it#ac-explorer-ui){target="_blank"}.
 <!--
 Explorer' menu in web UI to navigate through console content: console navtree second view in addition to the left menu lists with filters.
 The Explorer gives the real folder hierarchy from the console.
 Make sure you find your deliveries in sub-folders.
 All lists can be accessed in read-only.
 No Create/Edit.
 You can configure lists (colums).
 All schema fields, linked tables are available.